aery32/aery32-refguide/source/module_functions.rst

     flashc_lock_page(0); /* Locks the first page, number 0 */

-Locking is performed on a per-region basis, so the above statement does not lock only page zero, but all pages inside the region (16 pages per region).
+Locking is performed on a per-region basis, so the above statement does not lock only page zero, but all pages within the region (16 pages per region).
 To unlock the page call

 .. code-block:: c++